 But in the aggregator model, since all services provided under a common name, the price is standardized.
 The providers who are near to customers can take the order.
 All service providers are agreed to this term when signing the agreement.

 Even though the aggregator and marketplace business model has different features, both of them connects the vendors and buyers together on a common platform.
-The customer service is nearly the same and good in both the marketplace and aggregator business model.
+The customer service is nearly the same and good in both the marketplace and the aggregator business model.

 "You can count on us for trustworthy and high-quality contents directly delivered to your Inbox"